paluh/purescript-undefined-is-not-a-problem/README.md

 #### Cons

 There is an inherent problem with coercing polymorphic types in this case.
-Internally I'm just not able to match a polymorphic type like `Maybe a` with expected type like `Maybe Int` and I'm not able to tell if this types are easily coercible.
+Internally I'm just not able to match a polymorphic type like `a` with expected type like `Int` because I don't want to close the instance chains and commit to a given type (using something like `TypeEquals`) in this case.

 In other words when you use `Open.coerce` and `Open.Coerce` then when the user provides values like `Nothing` or `[]` as a part of the argument value these pieces should be annotated.